Living-with-machines/wiki2gaz/README.md

 python produce_entity2class_dict.py
 ```

-The resulting mapping is stored as a dictionary a `../resources/entity2class.txt`.
+The resulting mapping is stored as a dictionary a `resources/entity2class.txt`.

+## 7. Obtain GloVe and Entity Embeddings

+The following script will download [GloVe](https://nlp.stanford.edu/projects/glove/) and Entity embeddings (from [REL](https://github.com/informagi/REL)), following the setup done in REL.
+The scripts keep only embeddings for entities appearing in the gazetteer and changes their key from `ENTITY/Wikipedia_title` to `ENTITY/Wikidata_id`, to make things consistent across resources.
+Embeddings are finally aggregated in a single database called `embeddings_database.db` in two different tables: `glove_embeddings` and `entity_embeddings`.

 ## Final outputs

 These scripts will produce the following outputs (note that entities are percent encoded across all files):

-- In `/resources/wikipedia/extractedResources/`:
+- In `resources/wikipedia/extractedResources/`:
   - A `Pages/` folder, containing a `.json` file for each page available in the input Wikipedia dump.
 Note that due to the presence of specific characters of to the length of some pages titles, some titles have been hashed.
   - `hashed_duplicates.csv`: just to check in case there are issues with duplicate hashed filenames.
 This file should remain empty.
   - A `Store-Counts/` folder, containing partial counts as `.json` files.